lollcat/se3-augmented-coupling-flows/README.md

 Code for the paper https://arxiv.org/abs/2308.10364.
 Results can be obtained by running the commands in the [Experiments](#experiments) section.

-**Note**: This code is being currently being cleaned and documented further.
-Additionally, we will add a Quickstart jupyter notebook.

 # Install
 JAX needs to be installed independently following the instruction on the [JAX homepage](https://github.com/google/jax#installation).
 At time of publishing we used JAX 0.4.13 with python 3.10.